kingyin3613/ringspy/README.md

 ## Dependencies and Installation

 ### 1. pip install
-To install RingsPy, one may use:
+To install RingsPy, one may use `pip`:
 ```bash
 pip install RingsPy
 ```